Home Health Checklist – North Carolina Property Guide

 - Pool deck

-If these elements endure too much hydrostatic pressure or soil settlement underneath them, they can begin to sink into the ground or to unevenly settle.
-In either case, they can pose a safety risk to anyone walking over them.
-If you come across any cracking or uneven concrete in these areas, you’ll want to make sure a trusted solution like PolyRenewal™ is used to lift and level them.
-Even then, though, you’ll want to have them regularly inspected.
+These platforms can begin to sink into the ground or unevenly settle if they endure too much hydrostatic pressure or soil settlement.
+Either way, damaged concrete slabs pose a safety risk to anyone who walks across them.
+If you come across any cracking or uneven concrete in these areas, you’ll want to make sure a trusted solution like PolyRenewal™ is used to lift them.
+Even with this treatment, it’s important to get your concrete slabs inspected every so often.

-Protecting your home from water damage doesn’t have to be a challenge.
-You don’t have to try to inspect your home on your own, either.
-You can easily reach out to the professionals working in the Raleigh, NC, area.
-These inspectors can walk through your home with you and take note of any damage you might otherwise miss.
-Once the inspection’s over, inspectors can provide you with a free quote on any services that may better protect your home.
+Protecting your home from water or structural damage doesn’t have to be a challenge.
+Luckily, you don’t have to do your own home inspection, either.
+Our inspectors in Raleigh, NC, and surrounding areas can walk through your home with you and take note of any damage you might otherwise miss.
+Once you are provided with your free quote, you can implement any recommended services to better protect your home.